-Please note: BlueChoice will pay for these services without a separate authorization as long as they are medically necessary.
+Please note: BlueChoice will pay for these services without a separate authorization if they are medically necessary.
 We may request medical records to confirm medical necessity (e.g., we do not consider ultrasounds performed solely to determine sex to be medically necessary).
 Should we identify a service as not medically necessary, we will deny coverage of the service or request a refund from your office.
 In these circumstances, the member is not liable for the charges.

-5.5.4 Services Provided In the OB Office That Require Prior Authorization
+5.5.4 Services Provided in the OB Office That Require Prior Authorization

 BlueChoice only needs to separately authorize services that are not related to maternity care.
-We will not cover non-maternity services provided without authorization.
+We will not cover nonmaternity services provided without authorization.